mbaily/fast_todo/README.md

 This app is for quick notes, tasks with priorities, and task management, and also small to medium size notes.
 You can use it like a filofax or to avoid using portable paper notepads when you own a smartphone.
 You can store lists of notes or todos recursively (infinite depth).

-You can use it instead of other apps where you have to position the cursor on a smartphone at the end of your note text to add a new todo item to the list, which may be difficult or slow when out and about.
+You can use it instead of other apps that work like a document, in which you are forced to pinpoint the position of the cursor on a smartphone at the end of your note text to add a new todo item to the list, which may be difficult or slow when out and about.
 Or it might be quicker to use for some tasks (with numeric priorities and hashtags support), even on your PC.

 I use it on client windows and linux PCs (with Google Chrome), and my ipad and iphone.